insraq/insraq.github.com/_posts/2019-9-21-game-networking-5.md

 Gabriel Gambetta has [a series of articles](https://www.gabrielgambetta.com/client-server-game-architecture.html) on client prediction for Client/Server architecture.
 Valve’s [Source Multiplayer Networking](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking) is also a good read.

 Discuss on [Reddit](https://www.reddit.com/r/gamedev/comments/d7frze/game_networking_demystified_part_v_client/)

+*Update Jan 2024: A significant part of this article has been rewritten to add discussion on rollback networking*